 What is health research?

-Health research helps find new ways to understand and treat health conditions.
-Overall, most of us have personally benefitted from research even if we don’t realize it.
+Health research is a specific type of research that helps find new ways to understand and treat health conditions.
+Most of us have benefitted from research even if we do not realize it.
 There are lots of different reasons why health research is conducted.
+For example, studies may be seeking a better way to:

-Why should I participate in health research?
+Why should I participate in research?

 As a participant, you have the opportunity to be involved in research that could bring about advances in science and health care.
 Your involvement helps researchers uncover better ways to treat, prevent, diagnose and understand different health conditions.
-By participating in health research, you have the ability to impact how patients are cared for and/or treated.
+By participating in health research, you have the ability to impact how patients are cared for and treated.

 Here are a few other ways you might benefit by being involved in research: